kevinacahalan/bbai64_sketch_dt_setup_5_10/README.md

 ### Random notes
 This setup is pretty sketch.
-The file `/arm64/overlays/my_main.dts` is our custom overlay.
+The file `/arm64/overlays/my_main.dts` is the main custom overlay.
 Read the comments in it.
 The overlay `/arm64/overlays/my_pwm.dts` does not work.
 It should but does not, and is thus not used.
 In the future `my_pwm.dts` should be figured out.
 For rn, PWM is setup from `my_main.dts`, and it depends on ecap stuff.
+The overlays in this repo depend on random custom edits in the main device tree.
+This whole setup is derived from a setup that https://github.com/gitklindsayjr put together for his PRU work.

 The `show-pins.pl` script in this repo is greatly useful for checking pin muxing status.